ICS/BIA : Update on Ventilator Associated Pneumonia

 15:15 Is it VAP: 3 challenging cases – (interactive case discussion)

-by Rajeka Lazarus, Andy Conway Morris, Iara-Maria Sequeiros, Kordo Saeed
+Chair: Rajeka Lazarus joined by Andy Conway Morris, Iara-Maria Sequeiros, Kordo Saeed, Hannah Pymont

 16:30 Close out and end of session